amjudson/modal-example/README.md

-# webpack-example
+# modal-example
-Example of 'webpack' configuration
+Example of 'react-bootstrap' creating a modal